-- Underwriting application - Application and Market Study Fees - Evidentiary materials to support the appendixes in the underwriting application, the Threshold Requirements and all financial commitments - evidentiary materials to support the Selection Criteria items - 2.
-Final Submission Requirements: The following must be submitted on or before Monday, November 2, 2020 by 4:00 p.m.
-CDT: - Threshold clarification, if applicable, any additional material LHC requested. - Analysis Fees (upon request)
+- 2. Final Submission Requirements: The following must be submitted on or before September 30, 2021 by 4:00 p.m.
+CDT: - Analysis Fees (upon request)

 Applications not received on or before the specified deadline(s) or submitted by means other than the established Electronic Underwriting Application process (including via email) shall be disqualified.